 Sometimes your dog may be unable to take Zyrtec, either because of drug interactions, pre-existing health conditions, or simply because you prefer to give your dog natural remedies over synthetic ones.
 Fortunately, there are some natural alternatives to giving your dog Zyrtec.

-One option that many people use for dogs who suffer from allergies is cannabinoid nutrition, such as Canna-Pet®.
+One option that many people use for dogs who suffer from allergies is hemp nutrition, such as Canna-Pet®.
 Canna-Pet® provides veterinarian-recommended, safe products that customers use for a variety of dog ailments including allergies, seizures, cancer, pain, anxiety, and more!

 As you can see, there may be some side effects of Zyrtec for dogs if not given in the proper dosage, or if your dog is not given the proper formula (I.e. Zyrtec-D… the big NO!).
 But in most cases, the effects will be relatively mild.
 In cases where the side effects are too much for your dog, you can try some of the natural alternatives for dog allergies listed here.